 The Screen Industry Advisory Council (SIAC) provides advice and support to government to deliver the best outcomes for the local screen industry and the NT from the Screen Industry Development Plan 2018-2020 .

-SIAC represents the screen industry and reports to the Minister of Tourism, Sport and Culture through Screen Territory.
+SIAC represents the screen industry and reports to the Minister through the Department of Industry, Tourism and Trade.

 SIAC membership comprises of: